cdeil/multinorm/docs/index.rst

 multinorm
 =========

-*Multivariate Normal Distributions for Humans.*
+Multivariate Normal Distributions from Python.

 A Python class to work with model fit results (parameters and the covariance matrix).